mffrias/TACO/README.md

    `chmod +x jrunJUnit.sh`

- * Step 4: Run the test
+ * Step 4: Run the test from the PROJECT_DIR directory

    `./jrunJUnit.sh`